backend-development/backend-development-textbook/source/ruby_commandline.md

 ### Some code conventions

-Try to stick to [githubs style for ruby](https://github.com/styleguide/ruby).
+Try to stick to [github's style for ruby](https://github.com/styleguide/ruby).

 When you chose names for your objects, classes and methods you should stick to the following conventions to avoid